 If you don’t have a car, you can consider taking a taxi or rideshare, but from downtown Buffalo you’re looking at a rather hefty one-way cab fare.
 However, there is a shuttle service that runs to the stadium from various points around the region, including in neighboring Canada.

 Yes, plenty of fans come from across the border to see Bills games, and it’s not uncommon to see many cars with Ontario license plates in the Highmark Stadium parking lots.

 Parking at Highmark Stadium

 Highmark Stadium is surrounded by large parking lots on both sides on Abbott Road, the main drag on the stadium’s west side.
-Most of the outer lots are open to the public; as of the 2019 season, general parking costs $30.
+Most of the outer lots are open to the public; general parking currently costs $40.
 Be forewarned that traffic between the stadium and I-90 can get gnarly as kickoff approaches and after games.

 There are also plenty of businesses near Highmark Stadium willing to offer up spaces in their parking lots for fans, with the usual discount getting steeper the farther away the lot is from the stadium.
 The westbound approach on Southwestern Boulevard has quite a few options, ranging from medical offices and restaurants to a tire store and a guitar store.

 Looking for parking at Highmark Stadium?
 Buy parking on SpotHero.